 The Edenred Executive Academy is a program for more experienced employees.
 Those with high potential can pave the way for their future career progression by working on various topics such as leadership, business development and personal development.

-Moreover, the Best place to work initiative allows Edenred to its employees’ job satisfaction and to improve the quality of their work life accordingly.
+Moreover, in several countries, the Best place to work initiative allows Edenred to its employees’ job satisfaction and to improve the quality of their work life accordingly.

 of employees underwent at least one training in 2021